mahananda96/Dog-Breed-Classifier/README.md

 ### Data Preprocessing
 Not much Preprocessing is done in this dataset.
 We have only loaded the data from Udacity Workspace.
 Dog Data was already divided into train, Validation and Test Data.
+Only we performed little normalization on the image data and "to_categirical" function on the targets.

 ### File Description:
 Below are main foleders/files for this project: